kalyncoose/fast-rds/README.md

 To configure your AWS CLI, use `aws configure` once installed.

 **Note:** It is recommended that you configure your AWS CLI based on an IAM user's security credentials.

+#### Pypi Packages

+This project requires the following pypi packages to be installed:
+* `pip install boto3` - Use AWS in Python
+* `pip install psycopg2` - Connect and Execute Postgresql in Python
+* `pip install progress` - Progress/Loading Bar
+* `pip install colorama` - Text color support for Windows Command Prompt/Linux Terminals
+* `pip install js-regex` - Use JavaScript regex in Python